How to follow up on your cold emails

 Extra tip: Instead of sending a new email, go back to your first one and click reply.

-Then your second email is a part of what looks like an existing conversation, and not a new message that they may just sift through.
+Then your second email is part of what looks like an existing conversation, and not a new message that they may just sift through.
 It is more likely to be seen as important.

 Organizing now takes the pressure off later